Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 git branch <name-of-new-branch>
 ```

-To switch over to the new branch in a project the command:
+Switching between branches can be done with the `git checkout` command:

 ```pseudo
 git checkout <name-of-the-branch>
 ```

-is used.
-These two steps can however be neatly combined into one using:
+It is also possible to create and switch into a new branch with one command:

 ```pseudo
 git checkout -b <name-of-new-branch>